Thursday, 15 January 2026

 Rank and File

 I slip a file into the bin at my feet, the sound gives me an enormous sense of accomplishment.
 Heads are down everywhere; these are my diligent colleagues.
-The Fat-Controller glides between the partitioned desks, making sure we meet target.
+The Fat-Controller glides between the partitioned desks, her bracelet jingles with each step like a jailer's keys.
 I respond with my best smile to another pile of files being deposited in my in-tray.

 At the desk next to me my colleague is working through files A to C, I seem to have D to H. I know how to handle the extra work quickly and effectively, that's what sets me apart.
 I'm not talking about being one of the fat middle managers, poking their noses into everyone's business.
 They are part the problem.